 How the project works

-ATTN: Due to the closure of schools in BC in response to the COVID-19 outbreak, the Day of Mourning Project will be taking a different format in 2020.
+ATTN: Due to the ongoing COVID-19 pandemic, the Day of Mourning will be in an online format again in 2022.
 Print packages will not be distributed.
-Some of our materials have been updated to better support online/independent learning.
+Simply watch one of our video tutorials and/or download materials to get started.

-April 28, 2020 falls on a Tuesday; schools will be honouring the National Day of Mourning in the week before, culminating with the Day of Mourning (April 21-28).
-When you register your school or classroom to participate in the Day of Mourning BC Schools Project you have the option to:
+April 28, 2022 falls on a Thursday; schools will be honouring the National Day of Mourning in the week before (April 21-28), culminating with the Day of Mourning.

 SUGGESTED PROJECT TIMETABLE LEADING UP TO APRIL 28